mosip/documentation/docs/ID-Authentication-APIs-v2.md

 transactionID | Y | This represnets the Transaction ID of the request. requestTime | Y | This represents the time when request was created.
 Ex: "2019-02-15T10:01:57.086+05:30". env | Y | This represents the enviornment.
-Allowed values are "Staging" | "Developer" | "Pre-Production" | "Production". domainUri | Y | This represnts the Unique URI per auth providers.
-This can be used to federate across multiple providers or countries or unions. requestedAuth | Y | This represnts the authentication types requested. requestedAuth.otp | Y | This is used to inform that OTP authentication was performed as part of this request.
+Allowed values are "Staging" | "Developer" | "Pre-Production" | "Production". domainUri | Y | This represents the Unique URI per auth providers.
+This can be used to federate across multiple providers or countries or unions. requestedAuth | Y | This represents the authentication types requested. requestedAuth.otp | Y | This is used to inform that OTP authentication was performed as part of this request.
 Default Value here is false.
 Allowed values are true or false. requestedAuth.demo | Y | This is used to inform that demographic authentication was performed as part of this request.
 Default value here is false.
 Allowed values are true or false. requestedAuth.bio | Y | This is used to inform that biometric authentication was performed as part of this request.
 Default Value here is false.
 Allowed values are true or false.